 Too Hot – Too Cold – Just Right

-No, this is not the story about The Three Bears but it could be if that story was about wine.
+No, this is not the story about The Three Bears but it could be if that children’s story was about wine.
 Why?
-Because we usually serve our reds too warm and our whites and rosés too cold when we should strive to drink them when they are all just right.
+Because we, Americans, do not typically heed proper wine serving temperatures.
+Our reds are too warm and our whites and rosés are too cold.
+This post hopes to enlighten so that we all can serve and drink them – just right.

-It is best to store wine in a cooler set between 50-55 degrees.
-If you buy as you drink, leaving it on the counter is fine since it will be gone in a couple weeks to a month.
+It is best to store wine in a wine cooler set between 50-55 degrees.
+If you buy wine as you drink it, leaving it on the counter is fine since it will be gone in a matter of days to weeks.
 If you are keeping wine longer than 9 months to a year and you do not have a cooler, you should get one.
 Why?
 Because wine can be a finicky beast and will go bad.
 Wine stored above 70 degrees will cause the wine to age too fast.
 Wine stored at 80 degrees or above causes the wine to cook – sometimes in a matter of hours.
 Side note: Do not leave wine in a hot car – ever!

 Now I imagine that our storage system is more comprehensive than most in that we have three separate wine coolers.
 It happened by accident when our previous cooler died and we tried to get a replacement.
 We started with just two but quickly ran out of space.
 We got the third one made by Wine Enthusiast because it was on sale at Costco.
 Suffice it to say, it was cheaper for us to buy three smaller coolers than it was to buy one that held the number of bottles to which we were accustomed.